-in terms of the operators $Q_{A1} (t)$ and $Q_{A2} (t)$
+in terms of the operators $Q_{A1} (t)$ and $Q_{A2} (t)$,

-that refer to the number of charges that have entered the interfering arms at time $t$.
-Here $j_{\alpha}(t)$ refers to the current operator at time $t$ right after the diluter in arm $\alpha$.
+which refer to the number of charges that have entered the interfering arms at time $t$.
+Here, $j_{\alpha}(t)$ is the current operator at time $t$ right after the diluter in arm $\alpha$.
 In terms of the charge operators, the correlation of bosonized operators becomes

 From this expression, we see that interaction introduces a (negative) correction, i.e.,